mkoske/Scatter-R/README.md

 ### GUI for ScatterR

-This package is not currently in CRAN repositories, so it's installation is not as simple as it could be.
+This package is not currently in CRAN repositories and there's some other issues too, so it's installation is not as simple as it could be.
 Also, it's further development idea to find out how to simplify the installation process of the GUI.

 We have separated GUI from ScatterR package and those who needs or wants GUI, can install it as a separate package.
 The GUI and these same instructions can be found [here](https://github.com/jmpaon/scatterr-gui).